nickeubank/ds4humans/docs/_sources/20_problems_to_questions/20_stakeholder_management.md

 Many stakeholders find the idea of data science mysterious and abstract and will struggle to understand what is and is not feasible.
 By bringing them intermediate results, the whole process will start to become more concrete for the stakeholder, and it will help them provide you with better feedback.

-The way this book is organized suggests a natural flow from problem articulation to answering Exploratory Questions to prioritize efforts, to answering Passive-Prediction Questions to target individuals for extra attention or automate tasks, and finally to Causal Questions to better understand the effects of that extra attention/automation.
+The way this book is organized suggests a natural flow from problem articulation to answering Descriptive Questions to prioritize efforts, to answering Passive-Prediction Questions to target individuals for extra attention or automate tasks, and finally to Causal Questions to better understand the effects of that extra attention/automation.
 In reality, however, a good data scientist is always coming back to the stakeholder, updating their plan, and jumping back in the sequence when new questions arise.

 ## Strategies for Stakeholder Communication